Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, and no supporting paperwork whatsoever.

 Lots more to come.

-Yes, Rushback Monday, open line Friday, Miami Shores, Florida.
+Yes, Rushback Monday, Open Line Friday, Miami Shores, Florida.

 This is from the New York Times.

-Quote the Marine Patrol officers and Fish and Wildlife Agents made an onshore visit Thursday to the home of one Nick Harrington, 16 to deliver an ultimatum.
+Quote, the Marine Patrol officers and fish and wildlife agents made an onshore visit Thursday to the home of one Nick Harrington, 16, to deliver an ultimatum.

 Do you know that, by the way?

-By the way, you you're thinking about going to college, retraining, you know, there's no jobs in town.
+By the way, you're thinking about going to college, retraining, you know, there's no jobs in town.

-You might want to take out uh quarter million dollars worth of debt by uh going to college and uh studying art, and the way to get in, apparently, is to put a uh a grand piano out on a sandbar and uh and that will impress the uh the people who determine whether you can go to college or not.
+And the way to get in, apparently, is to put a grand piano out on a sandbar and that will impress the people who determine whether you can go to college or not.

 Wonderful.